 What's the public transport like?
 Do I need a car?

-Like elsewhere in South Africa, public transport leaves much to be desired, although those expats willing to brave the local minibus taxis and trains will find they're effective for going short distances in daylight.
-The MiCiTi bus system, which operates around the City Bowl, the Atlantic Seaboard area and the lower West Coast, is an efficient system which is becoming more popular with middle-class commuters.
-In general, however, most expats buy or rent a car to get around Cape Town.
+Like elsewhere in South Africa, Cape Town's public transport infrastructure leaves much to be desired.
+The MyCiTi bus system, which operates around the City Bowl, the Atlantic Seaboard area and the lower West Coast, is an efficient system which is becoming more popular with middle-class commuters.
+However, routes are limited, and many areas of suburban Cape Town aren't covered.
+In general, most expats buy or rent a car to get around Cape Town.

 Should I send my kids to a government, private or international school?

-Government schools vary widely – some are terrible but some of the older parent-funded schools in the City Bowl and Southern Suburbs might suit expat tastes.
+Government schools vary widely – many offer a poor standard of education, but some of the older parent-funded schools in the City Bowl and Southern Suburbs might suit expat tastes.
 International schools are useful for expats who want their children to follow a strict British, American, French or German curriculum but, in general, private schools offer the best value for money.